Last Updated On September 14, 2020.

 Also known as horse riding, this is one of my favourite beach activities.

-It’s exciting to gallop around the coarse sand as the ocean breeze hits you and your hair sways from left to right.
-If you’re man or woman enough, test yourself on any of the horses.
+It’s exciting to gallop around the silky sand as the ocean breeze hits you and your hair sways from left to right.
+If you’re man or woman enough, test yourself on any of these horses.

 Safety Tip: It’s advisable to ride alongside a guide if you have no experience with riding horses.